 System Sustainment & Operations

-The System Sustainment & Operations branch is responsible for operating and maintaining NCPS.
-Operations and maintenance includes 24/7 systems administration and customer support services, Security Operations Center and Network Operation Center support, configuration management, logistics, technical refresh, and continuous monitoring.
-NSD’s system sustainment and operations staff is also responsible for coordinating with the development staff to ensure that the designs of new capabilities work within the existing NCPS architecture.
+NSD’s System Sustainment & Operations Branch is responsible for operating and maintaining NCPS.
+Operations and maintenance include providing 24x7x365 systems administration and customer support services, Operations Center and Network Operation Center support, configuration management support, logistics support, performing technical refreshes, and performing continuous monitoring on NCPS equipment.
+The SS&O Branch is also responsible for coordinating with the Capability Development Branch to ensure that the designs of new capabilities work within the existing NCPS architecture.

-The Capability Development staff designs, develops, and deploys intrusion detection, advanced analytics, information sharing, and intrusion prevention capabilities.
-The development staff also interfaces with industry to research emerging technologies and to create capability roadmaps that introduce new technologies into the architecture within a given capability area.
-Once a capability is developed, this staff also works to ensure the capability is properly integrated into the program’s core infrastructure and properly transitioned to the operations and maintenance staff.
+The Capability Development Branch provides intrusion detection, advanced analytics, information sharing, and intrusion prevention capabilities.
+Capability Development is responsible for designing, developing, and deploying NCPS system capabilities.
+Capability Development also interfaces with industry to research emerging technologies and to create capability roadmaps that introduce new technologies into the architecture within a given capability area.
+Finally, Capability Development ensures that a deployed capability is properly integrated into the program’s core infrastructure and properly transitioned to the NCPS operations and maintenance staff.

 Building Success Through Partnerships

-NSD is enabling DHS’s ability to expand its partnerships with Federal agencies; vendors; academia; ISACs; state, local, and tribal governments; and international organizations in order to become the cybersecurity IT service provider of choice for the Federal Government.
-Through its leadership and contribution to critical initiatives such as the EINSTEIN program, architecture efforts under CNCI-5 to connect the cyber centers, partnerships with industry for Managed Security Services, and standards and interoperability under NIEM, NSD is driving national-level efforts to improve the cybersecurity posture of the Federal Government and critical infrastructure.
+As a whole, NSD is also enabling DHS’s ability to expand its partnerships with federal agencies, vendors, academia, Information Sharing and Analysis Centers (ISACs), State, local, and tribal governments, and international organizations to become the cybersecurity service provider of choice for the Federal Government.
+Through its leadership and contributions to critical initiatives such as the EINSTEIN program, Enhanced Cybersecurity Services (ECS), CNCI, stewardship of the National Information Exchange Model (NIEM) cyber domain, and partnerships with industry, NSD is driving national-level efforts to improve the cybersecurity posture of the Federal Government and Critical Infrastructure.